This post is also available in: 简体中文 (Chinese (Simplified))

 The register should be maintain at either the filing agent’s registered office, or the company’s registered office in either electronic or paper format.
 The records must be made available to the Registrar and public agencies which are administering or enforcing any written law upon request.
 This includes IRAS, CPIB and CAD.

-The legal entity who is known as the Controller of the company must fulfil the following conditions to be eligible:
+A legal entity that is known as a Controller of a company must fulfil the following conditions to be eligible:

 - Hold the right to exercise (or is currently exercising) significant control and influence over the company